COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

-The breath sample is collected when you blow into a balloon or blow bubbles into a bottle of liquid.
-The health professional taking a sample of your breath will:
+A breath sample is collected when you blow into a balloon or blow bubbles into a bottle of liquid.
+The health professional will:

 If your doctor collects the sample during a rectal exam, you may feel some pressure or discomfort as the cotton swab is inserted into your rectum.

 You may notice a brief, sharp pain when the intravenous (IV) needle is placed in a vein in your arm.

 The local anesthetic sprayed into your throat usually tastes slightly bitter and will make your tongue and throat feel numb and swollen.
 Some people report that they feel as if they cannot breathe at times because of the tube in their throat, but this is a false sensation caused by the anesthetic.
 There is always plenty of breathing space around the tube in your mouth and throat.
 Remember to relax and take slow, deep breaths.

 You may have some gagging, nausea, bloating, or mild abdominal cramping as the tube is moved.
 Even though you won't be able to talk during the procedure because you have a tube in your throat, you can still communicate.
 If the discomfort is severe, alert your doctor with an agreed-upon signal or a tap on the arm.

 The IV medicines will make you feel sleepy.
 Other side effects—such as heavy eyelids, trouble speaking, a dry mouth, or blurred vision—may last for several hours after the test.
 The medicines may also cause you not to remember much of what happens during the test.